taosdata/TDengine/docs-en/14-reference/05-taosbenchmark.md

 A sample configuration file is provided in the taosBenchmark installation package under `<install_directory>/examples/taosbenchmark-json`.

-Use the following command line to run taosBenchmark and control its behavior via a configuration file.
+Use the following command-line to run taosBenchmark and control its behavior via a configuration file.

 ```bash
 taosBenchmark -f <json file>